Museum of Sarajevo 1878–1918: Museum

 Given Princip's often widely differing perception to different parts of society (freedom fighter to many Serbs and pan-Yugoslavs, terrorist forerunner of Karadžić to some Bosniaks), the museum tends to downplay the historic significance of the building despite its location being the main draw for many visitors.

-Princip's Gun
+Princip's gun

-To the disappointment of some visitors, the pistol on display in the museum is a replica, not Princip's original.
+The pistol on display in the museum is a replica, not Princip's original.
 Shortly after the assassination, his actual gun was given, along with the Archduke's bloody undershirt, to Anton Puntigam, a Jesuit priest who was a close friend of the Archduke and had given the Archduke and his wife their last rites.
 The pistol and shirt remained in the possession of the Austrian Jesuits until they were offered on long-term loan to the Museum of Military History in Vienna in 2004.
 It is now part of the permanent exhibition there.